ipfs/team-mgmt/OKR/PACKAGE-MANAGERS.md

 **Not Included**

 * IPNS: To build a fully decentralized package manager, IPNS is a must.
 However, to get in the door with existing package managers, IPFS just needs to be a viable _transport_.
-* Performant GC: Package maintainers often keep old packages around (TODO: check this) so GC isn't all that important.
+* Performant GC: Package maintainers often keep old packages around so GC isn't all that important.
 Package manager _users_ can throw away their local repo when it grows too large (i.e., treat it like a cache).
 * Pinning Usability (named pins, etc.): While a pain-point and embarrassing UX issue, pinning and pin management is not a show-stopper for package managers.

 ##### P0: Update (P0)